YABicolano/ECE2112-EXPERIMENT3/README.md

 This repository contains the code and solutions for **Experiment 3: Python Data Analysis**, part of my Programming Assignment 3.
 The tasks involve loading data, performing subsetting, slicing, and indexing operations using **Pandas**.

 ## Problem Descriptions
+(Note that all outputs are visible in the file named "PA3_Codes.ipynb"
 ### Problem 1: Loading and Displaying Data
 **File**: `Surname_Pandas-P1.py`